 Sure, your layouts might be tip-top and your typography skills may well be 'awesome', but all of these skills will mean next-to-nothing if the printed result comes back looking less than perfect.
 And there's sadly no 'Undo' option once that delivery box arrives.

 But don't panic!
-In this article we’ll walk through a handy checklist of the principal things you need to think about when preparing artwork for print.
+Are you wondering how do you prepare a document for printing?
+In this article, we’ll walk through a handy checklist of the principal things you need to think about when preparing to print.
 Break down some of those knowledge barriers between graphic design and printing, and feel confident in creating documents that look as good on paper as on your screen!

 1. Prepare Your Document for Print